OneMoreThing/deploydtutorial/step5.markdown

 # Step 5: Adding Users

 This app allows users to edit and delete comments, but there's no security - anybody can edit or delete anybody else's comment.
-Needless to say, this app could get chaotic very quickly.
+Needless to say, this could get chaotic very quickly.
 A user should have to sign up and login before posting anything, and they should only be able to edit and delete their own comments.

 In the dashboard, create a new **Users Collection**; leave it at its default name of `/users`.
 Edit the collection and add a single **string** called `name`.
 Notice that the Users Collection comes with the `email` and `password` properties.